dell/csm-docs/content/docs/tooling/cert-csi/_index.md

 ### Download Release (Linux)

-> NOTE: Please ensure you delete any previously downloaded Cert-CSI binaries, as each release uses the same name (`cert-csi-linux-amd64`).
+> ℹ️ **NOTE:**: Please ensure you delete any previously downloaded Cert-CSI binaries, as each release uses the same name (`cert-csi-linux-amd64`).
 After installing the latest version, run the `cert-csi -v` command to verify the installed version.

 1. Download `cert-csi` from [here](https://github.com/dell/cert-csi/releases/latest/download/cert-csi-linux-amd64)